 Upcoming Special Opportunities:

 - In the fall semester of 2012, Professor Alan Williams was the resident professor at the University owned Worrell House, an 1875 Victorian dwelling in the desirable London neighborhood of Hampstead.
 Fourteen students resided and were instructed in the Worrell House by internationally renowned British professors in the History of London (including walking tours), Theatre (including tickets of over ten performances, some of which occured at the reconstructed sixteenth-century Globe Theatre), and British Art History (with weekly guided visits to a number of London’s many museums.
 Professor Williams offered two classes: HST 101 Western Civilization to 1700, which fulfilled a divisional requirement and involved frequent visits to the British Museum; and a humanities course entitled “Travel: Consumption, Evasion, or Education?” which explored the purposes and value of exactly what the group was doing in London, traveling and living abroad.
 Course work added up to a full-time schedule of 15 hours.
 Group trips included one to Stratford-Upon-Avon, the birthplace of William Shakespeare, and another to Oxford.
 Please contact Professor Williams (Tribble B105, firstname.lastname@example.org) for further information.

-For more information from the Center for International Studies and to apply online, please visit the CIS homepage at http://studyabroad.wfu.edu/
+For more information from the Center for Global Programs and Studies and to apply online, please visit the GPS homepage at http://studyabroad.wfu.edu/